SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step7.md

 After that activate the webhook by selecting **Resume** from the menu available in the **Actions** tab of the webhook table.

-We have now registered the Kyma Function as webhook for the messages in the `delayedorder` queue.
+We have now registered the Kyma Function as webhook for the messages in the `delayedorder<userID>` queue.
 In the next step we implement the business logic in the Kyma Function.

 ## Step 7.4 - Implementing the Kyma Function `delayedorderemailsender`